Programs to Increase Diversity Among Individuals Engaged

 - The primary mission of PRIDE is to encourage scientists and research-oriented faculty from diverse backgrounds to further develop their research skills and gain experience in advanced methods and experimental approaches in basic and applied sciences relevant to heart, lung, blood, and sleep disorders.

 - NHLBI staff will conduct grant-writing workshops onsite to improve the mentees funding prospects.
 In addition, the interdisciplinary teaching faculty will deliver didactic lectures on genomic, molecular, cell biology, and proteomic techniques.
 Participants will also learn bench skills that can be utilized to perform functional and translational genomics approaches related to blood disorders.

 - Mentors/Mentees teams will be established based on common research interests to develop specific research projects and long-term collaborations.

-The PRIDE program is funded by NHLBI from 2010-2014.
+The PRIDE program is funded by NHLBI from 2015-2018.
 Three cohorts of mentees will be recruited to each institute.
-The third GRU-PRIDE Summer Institute was held from July 8-23, 2013 and will return in July 2014 for their final summer institute (See PRIDE Curriculum).
+The fourth GRU-PRIDE Summer Institute will be held from July 6-22, 2015 and mentees will return in July 2016 for their final summer institute (See PRIDE Curriculum).